Stay up-to-date in pulmonary and critical care. No spam.

 |PICCs||Small abd/pelvis drains||Root canals||PEG,nephrostomy tube exchange|

-* "controversial," say authors
+* "controversial," say some authors

 |Lumbar puncture||Chest tube plcmt||Arterial puncture||Spinal/epidural anesthesia|